The-Code-Alchemist/Coding-Dojo/README.md

-# Coding-Dojo
+# Coding Dojo
-Here's an opinionated view of what you'll need to get started.
+Here's an opinionated view of what you'll need to get started as a Software Enginee.
 1. Open Source and Platform Independence take the lead, since anything in this list can be used with:
    - Windows
    - macOS